Boyce, Virginia: Transportation

 The primary highway serving Boyce is U.S. Route 340.
 US 340 is oriented northeast to southwest, generally parallel to Interstate 81 and U.S. Route 11, which lie to the west.
 To the southwest, US 340 connects with U.S. Route 17 and U.S. Route 50.
 To the northeast, it connects with Virginia State Route 7 and West Virginia Route 9.

 Education

-A public elementary school (Boyce Elementary School) and a K-12 private school (Powhatan School) are located in Boyce.
+A public elementary school (Boyce Elementary School) and a PK-8 private school (Powhatan School) are located in Boyce.